SpringHo/SQL-Challenges-and-Projects/README.md

 This is where I'll be uploading my progress of learning SQL through Challanges and Projects before I complie it into a pretty portfolio
 Here you'll see my work in progress
-- ST REQUEST:
+- ST Request:
-- RESULT:
+- Result:
-- STEPS:
+- Steps:
 ###

 ## List of The Top 5 Social Media Sites & Platforms 2022 according to Search Engine Journal by the billion
 - Skills used : CREATE, INSERT SELECT
 ###
-- ST REQUEST: Populate the top 5 social media platforms and have the value of active users(MAU)
+- ST Request: Populate the top 5 social media platforms and have the value of active users(MAU)
-- RESULT: This populates the top 5 Social Media Sites & Platforms by Active Users (MAU) by the billions
+- Result: This populates the top 5 Social Media Sites & Platforms by Active Users (MAU) by the billions
-- STEPS: CREATE table, INSERT data, SELECT data by pulling it from database
+- Steps:
 ```sql
 CREATE TABLE Platforms (id INTEGER PRIMARY KEY, SocialMediaPlatform TEXT, ActiveUserMAU INTEGER);